lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Whole Psalm.** Here the poet inverts his gaze, from the blaze of suns, to the strange atoms composing his own frame.
 He stands shuddering over the precipice of himself.
 Above is the All encompassing Spirit, from whom the morning wings cannot save; and below, at a deep distance, appears amid the branching forest of his animal frame, so fearfully and wonderfully made, the abyss of his spiritual existence, lying like a dark lake in the midst.
 How, between mystery and mystery, his mind, his wonder, his very reason, seem to rock like a little boat between the sea and sky.
 But speedily does he regain his serenity; when he throws himself, with childlike haste and confidence, into the arms of that Fatherly Spirit, and murmurs in his bosom, "How precious also are thy thoughts unto *me,* O God; how great is the sum of them"; and looking up at last in his face, cries—"Search me, O Lord.
 I cannot search thee; I cannot search myself; I am overwhelmed by those dreadful depths; but search me as thou only canst; see if there be any wicked way in me, and lead me in the way everlasting."— *George Gilfillan* (1813-1878), *in "The Bards of the Bible."*

 **Whole Psalm.** The Psalm has an immediately practical aim, which is unfolded near the close.
 It is not an abstract description of the Divine attributes, with a mere indirect purpose in view.
-If God is such a being, if his vital agency reaches over all his creation, pervades all objects, illumines the deepest and darkest recesses; if his knowledge has no limits, piercing into the mysterious processes of creation, into the smallest and most elemental germs of life; if his eye can discern the still more subtle and recondite processes of mind, comprehending the half formed conception, the germinating desire "afar off"; if, anterior to all finite existence, his predetermining decree went forth; if in those ancient records of eternity man's framework, with all its countless elements and organs, in all the ages of his duration, were inscribed—then for his servant, his worshipper on earth, two consequences follow, most practical and momentous: *first,* the ceasing to have or feel any complacency with the wicked, any sympathy with their evil ways, any communion with them as such; and, *secondly,* the earnest desire that God would search the Psalmist's soul, lest in its unsounded depths there might be some lurking iniquity, lest there might be, beyond the present jurisdiction of his conscience, some dark realm which the Omniscient eye only could explore.— *Bela B. Edwards* (1802-1852), *in H.C.
-Fish's "Masterpieces of Pulpit Eloquence."*
+If God is such a being, if his vital agency reaches over all his creation, pervades all objects, illumines the deepest and darkest recesses; if his knowledge has no limits, piercing into the mysterious processes of creation, into the smallest and most elemental germs of life; if his eye can discern the still more subtle and recondite processes of mind, comprehending the half formed conception, the germinating desire "afar off"; if, anterior to all finite existence, his predetermining decree went forth; if in those ancient records of eternity man's framework, with all its countless elements and organs, in all the ages of his duration, were inscribed—then for his servant, his worshipper on earth, two consequences follow, most practical and momentous: *first,* the ceasing to have or feel any complacency with the wicked, any sympathy with their evil ways, any communion with them as such; and, *secondly,* the earnest desire that God would search the Psalmist's soul, lest in its unsounded depths there might be some lurking iniquity, lest there might be, beyond the present jurisdiction of his conscience, some dark realm which the Omniscient eye only could explore.— *Bela B. Edwards* (1802-1852), *in H. C. Fish's "Masterpieces of Pulpit Eloquence."*

 **Whole Psalm.**